devilkiller-ag/AskItOut/USAGE_LOG.md

 ## Usage Log for AskItOut

 This file tracks all authorized uses of the AskItOut project.
-To use this project, open a Pull Request adding your entry to this log, including all required details.
-Proper credit should be given to the original authors: [Ashmit Gupta](https://www.ashmit.dev) and [Aryan Gupta](https://github.com/aryanguptaaa) including links to their website or github profile.
+To use this project, open a Pull Request and add your entry to this log, including all required details.
+Proper credit should be given to the original authors: [Ashmit Gupta](https://www.ashmit.dev) and [Aryan Gupta](https://github.com/aryanguptaaa), including links to their website or GitHub profile.
+Also, include a link to this repository while giving credit.
+It is mandatory to write credits in your project readme file, project website (footer or about page), and presentation slides.

 ---